Resource Optimisation of Coherently Controlled Quantum Computations with the PBS-calculus: Introduction

-Notice that a PBS-diagram may have some useless wires, like in the example of the `half quantum switch', see Figure \ref{fig:halfQS}.(Left).
-We extend the PBS-calculus in order to get rid of these useless wires, leading to unsaturated PBS (or 3-leg PBS) like $\stikzfig{beamsplitter-BL}$ or $\stikzfig{beamsplitter-TR}$.
+Notice that a PBS-diagram may have some useless wires, like in the example of the ``half quantum switch'', see Figure \ref{fig:halfQS}~(left).
+We refine the PBS-calculus in order to allow one to remove these useless wires, leading to unsaturated PBS (or 3-leg PBS) like $\stikzfig{beamsplitter-BL}$ or $\stikzfig{beamsplitter-TR}$.
 To avoid ill-formed diagrams like $\sgtikzfig{non-valid}$, a typing discipline is necessary.
 To this end, we use the framework of coloured props: each wire has 3 possible colours: black, red and blue which can be interpreted as follows: a photon going through a blue (resp. red) wire must have a horizontal (resp. vertical) polarisation.
-We call these extended diagrams the Coloured PBS-diagrams (CPBS-diagrams for short).

-Coloured PBS-diagrams are valid by construction, in the sense that they necessarily represent an isometry (when every gate is an isometry).
-This is an important feature as other languages for quantum controlled computation, like Lineal for instance, do not enjoy the property of being valid by construction \cite{dowek2017lineal,diaz2019realizability}.

-We introduce an equational theory for the Coloured PBS-diagrams.
-The heart of the equational theory is the axiomatisation of the 3-leg polarising beam splitters, together with some additional equations which govern how 4-leg polarising beam splitters can be decomposed into 3-leg ones.
-It leads to a fairly different equational theory than the one of the PBS-calculus (where all polarising beam splitters have 4 legs).
-To show the completeness of the equational theory, we introduce normal forms and show that any diagram can be put in normal form.
+The introduction of unsaturated polarising beam splitters requires to revisit the equational theory of the PBS-calculus.
+The heart of the refined equational theory is the axiomatisation of the 3-leg polarising beam splitters, together with some additional equations which govern how 4-leg polarising beam splitters can be decomposed into 3-leg ones.
+To show the completeness of the refined equational theory, we introduce normal forms and show that any diagram can be put in normal form.
 Finally, we also show the minimality of the equational theory by proving that none of the equations can be derived from the other ones.